 I got into the van with two couples who appeared to be in their early 60s.
 One of the couples was from Toronto, and the other was from Atlanta.
 The Atlanta couple was taking a train through Alaska.

 We drove to a park near the airport and on the way there we got to know each other a bit.
 One of the tour guides is from Fairbanks and moved to Anchorage eight years ago.
 The other guide is from Portland, attended college in Juneau, and moved to Anchorage 15 years ago.

-The guides told us that the city has to repaint the lines on the roads every year because the snow plows scrape it all off during the winter months.
+The guides told us that the city has to repaint the lines on the roads every year because the snowplows scrape it all off during the winter months.
 It can be difficult to drive in the spring when the lines aren’t very visible.
-They don’t bring the plows out until there’s at least four inches of snow on the road!
+They don’t bring the plows out until there are at least four inches of snow on the road!

-The sky started to clear up and the sun came out.
+The sky started to clear up, and the sun came out.
 They joked that I brought the sunshine from California.
-From the distance, we could see Mount Denali.
+From a distance, we could see Mount Denali.

 As we rode through the thick trees, we saw a moose and her baby eating!
 We quietly pulled over and watched them for a little bit.

 The tour guide told us that the trails are used for hiking and biking in the summer and for cross-country skiing in the winter.
 Since it gets dark at 3:00 pm in the winter, they turn on the lights so people can ski.
 Professional skiers use those trails.